ggerganov/llama.cpp/examples/main/README.md

 The `--no-context-shift` option allows you to stop the infinite text generation once the finite context window is full.

 It is important to note that the generated text may be shorter than the specified number of tokens if an End-of-Sequence (EOS) token or a reverse prompt is encountered.
 In interactive mode, text generation will pause and control will be returned to the user.
 In non-interactive mode, the program will end.
 In both cases, the text generation may stop before reaching the specified `--predict` value.
+If you want the model to keep going without ever producing End-of-Sequence on its own, you can use the `--ignore-eos` parameter.

 ### Temperature